bobbrowning/std-ai-api/README.md

                 max_tokens:nnnn,
         }
         ```
 The  API key should be in the .env file.
+The codes are
+OPENAI_API_KEY      OpenAI
+GEMINI_API_KEY      Gemini
+ANTHROPIC_API_KEY   Claude

 ## Results